protex/home-manager.nvim/README.md

     };
 ```
 it will prefetch the resource and add/update the sha256 value

+`HomeManager`
+Exactly like executing `home-manager` in the shell but output will be placed in a nice popup window

 # Issues
 This is very much a work in progress and has very little error checking.
 If you run into any problems, or have a suggestion, please submit an issue.